Storytelling - an important part of Content Marketing

 There are different definitions of what Storytelling really is in the commercial context, but let's just note here that Storytelling can be an important tool to get through to potential and existing customers if you establish your brand in their awareness with a catchy story .
 With successful Storytelling one can create a strong brand and a strong loyalty within the target group.

-How the story should be knit depends on many things - the individual company, company history, company way of solving problems, hiring procedures, successes, failures, challenges, keys to success, objectives, corporate culture, employees, products, target audience, time flows, etc.
+How the story should be knit depends on many things - the individual company, the history of the company, the company way of solving problems, hiring procedures, successes, failures, challenges, keys to success, objectives, corporate culture, employees, products, target audience, current trends etc.

 The story must be the values that the company wants to signal to the target group and can vouch for.
 It is important not to try to create an idealistic story that is not rooted in reality.